Ejemekwuru: Traditional festivals

 Owu, a festival of cultural dance is celebrated after the planting season at the beginning of the rainy season.
 The first part of the Owu festival is the Igbu awa immediately after the planting season.
 Following this in the second part Ito nkwa which takes place at the premises of the head of the Owu society (Onye Ishi Owu).
 Eight days after is the main part of the festival – the owu dance when all and sundry gather for the traditional dance.
 This dance festival symbolizes a sacred invocation of the spirits of the ancestors to come and dwell with us on earth as masquerades (Okoroshi) for a month-long period of solemnity.
 Four days after, the masquerades begin to cry at night, and eight days later, they start to spear in the day time.

 Only men that are initiated through the igba mmii rites of passage are allowed to join the Okoroshi society.
 Women and children are excluded and are supposed to be terrified at the approach of the masquerades.
 The Okoroshi sings and dances in unique and special language peculiar to itself alone.

 For sixteen days, except on Nkwo market days, the Okoroshi parades the whole town from dusk to dawn paying visits to elders, and dignitaries and chiefs, who offer gifts of money, wine and food (consumed in secret), while taking the pleasure in pursuing girls, boys and young men who are not members of the Okoroshi society.
 If unmasked or uninitiated people use the language of the Okoroshi, they are usually subjected to heavy fines called aria Okoroshi.
 There is the Okoroshi Oma which wears a beautiful face, Okoroshi Ojoo which wears a fearful and ugly face and Ajakaja which is dressed with young palm branches.

 In modern times with the advent of Christianity, this festival has lost its spiritual significance and solemnity.
 It is simply celebrated by the youth these days as a festival of traditional song and dance.

 The end of the Okoroshi festival leads to the dawn of the harvesting season, which is celebrated as Iri ji ohuru (new yam festival).
 During this period full-grown yam tubers, corn, pumpkin, and melon are harvested and enjoyed.
 Special storage facilities such as barns (obah), and (uko), wooden racks are used to preserve the harvest for later consumption and planting.

-In this manner the full year was completed, and the cycle of life went on for this ancient community prior to the advent of modernity with the arrival of colonial masters from Europe.